Abstract

 Objectives

-- Generate 3–4 submissions to the MoonDAO Track, with 1–2 ideas advanced as RFPs or bounties.
+- Hackathon impact: Minimum 3 submissions to the MoonDAO Track, with 1 ideas forwarded as bounty proposals.

 Member(s) responsible for OKR and their role: All (coordinated by Paloma Lecheta)